 A ‘shelf company’ is a corporation that’s been pre-registered and remains inactive, effectively ‘on the shelf’ until purchased.
 Opting for a shelf company allows you to acquire an established limited company swiftly, instead of undergoing the formation process traditionally.

-For those who require a business entity promptly, acquiring a shelf company offers immediate operational capability.
+For those who are in need of starting a company right way shelf company might be the solution.
+A shelf company offers immediate operational capability.
 It eliminates the waiting period often associated with the registration processes undertaken by regulatory bodies such as the Australian Securities and Investments Commission (ASIC).

 The vendor of a shelf company typically ensures foundational formalities are completed, such as setting up a corporate bank account and infusing the requisite initial capital.
 It’s important to note that, aside from these initial steps, the entity should not have any financial history, previous transactions, or outstanding obligations.